dehezhang2/Notes/3402/CS3402_Database_System.md

   * Referential integrity constraints typically arise from the **relationships among the entities represented by the relation**
   * For example, in the EMPLOYEE relation, the attribute Dno refers to DEPARTMENT for which an employee works.
 We designate Dno to be a foreign key of EMPLOYEE referencing the DEPARTMENT.
-  * **The constraint**: A value of Dno in any tuple t1 of the EMPLOYEE relation **must match** a value of the primary key of DEPARTMENT, Dnumber, in the same tuple t2 of the DEPARTMENT relation or the value of Dno can be NULL if the employee **does not belong to a department** or will be assigned to a department later.
+  * **The constraint**(value matches a tuple in another relation or is null): A value of Dno in any tuple t1 of the EMPLOYEE relation **must match** a value of the primary key of DEPARTMENT, Dnumber, in the same tuple t2 of the DEPARTMENT relation or the **value of Dno can be NULL** if the employee **does not belong to a department** or will be assigned to a department later.

 * Update Operations on Relations

-  * Update operations: INSERT / DELETE / MODIFY a tuple
+  * Update operations: INSERT / DELETE / MODIFY a tuple (state changing operations)
   * Integrity constraints **should not be violated by the update operations**
-  * Update the department number of “Research” from “001” to “R001”: several update operations **may have to be grouped together**
+  * Several update operations **may have to be grouped together**
-  * Updates may propagate to cause other updates automatically.
+  * Updates **may propagate to cause other updates automatically**.
 This may be necessary to maintain integrity constraints

 * Possible Violations for Update Operations

-  * DELETE may violate only referential integrity
-    If the primary key value of the tuple being deleted is referenced from other tuples in the database
+  * DELETE may violate only referential integrity: If the primary key value of the tuple being deleted is referenced from other tuples in the database
   * INSERT may violate any of the constraints(INSERT any entry break the law)
     * **Domain constraint**: if one of the attribute values provided for the new tuple is not of the specified attribute domain
-    * **Key constraint**: if the value of a key attribute in the new tuple already exists in another tuple in the relation (cannot maintain unique)
+    * **Key constraint**: if the value of a key attribute in the new tuple already exists in another tuple in the relation (can be duplicate)
     * **Referential integrity**: if a foreign key value in the new tuple references a primary key value that does not exist in the referenced relation
     * **Entity integrity**: if the primary key value is null in the new tuple

 * Integrity Violation: In case of integrity violation, several actions can be taken:

-  * Cancel the operation that causes the violation
+  * **Cancel the operation** that causes the violation
-  * Perform the operation but inform the user of the violation
+  * Perform the operation but **inform the user** of the violation
-  * Trigger additional updates so the violation is corrected
+  * **Trigger additional updates** so the violation is corrected
-  * Execute a user-specified error-correction routine
+  * Execute a **user-specified error-correction routine**

 * Adding constraints in SQL